rvgpl/chitti.css/README.md

 # chitti.css

-A tiny modern CSS reset.
+A small modern CSS reset.

 > Chitti is a colloquial word for *small* in [Telugu](https://en.wikipedia.org/wiki/Telugu_language) language.